 (b) If the total volume of Shipper's Scheduled Nomination on a Btu basis is less than the total volume of Shipper's Gas on a Btu basis received by Lost Creek at the Receipt Point(s), Shipper is considered to be overdelivered.
 Shipper shall receive from Lost Creek for overdelivery ninety-five percent (95%) of the "Cash-Out Index" for the applicable Month of imbalance, less all fees and charges otherwise applicable hereunder.
 Lost Creek shall not be responsible for imbalances caused by loss of market by Shipper or for any other reason out of Lost Creek's control wherein Shipper's Gas is not accepted at the Delivery Point(s) by the receiving pipeline for delivery to Shipper by Lost Creek.

 7.3 Cash-Out Index.
-The "Cash-Out Index" shall equal thesimple average of the spot gas prices published in Inside FERC Gas Market Report , ("Prices of Spot Gas Delivered to Pipelines") first posting of the Index Price for Colorado Interstate Gas Company, Rocky Mountains, and from Natural Gas Week, ("Spot Prices on Interstate Pipeline Systems"), monthly average price for Colorado Interstate Gas Company, Rockies.
-In the event either of the publications cease publication or to the extent a publication fails to report spot prices, then Lost Creek reserves the right to substitute prices reported in a similar independent open literaturepublication or to continue the pricing formula using the remaining publication.
-Changes in the name, format or other method of reporting by the aforementioned publications that do not materially affect the content shall not affect their use hereunder.
+The "Cash-Out Index" shall equal the arithmetic average of the Midpoint Prices for the Rockies (CIG (North System)) as published in Gas Daily’s Daily Price Survey for each day of the month of the imbalance.
+In the event Gas Daily ceases publication or to the extent the publication fails to report spot prices, than Gatherer reserves the right to substitute prices reported in a similar independent open literature publication.
+Changes in the name, format or other method of reporting by the aforementioned publication that does not materially affect the content shall not affect their use hereunder.

 Terminated Agreements.
 Any imbalances remaining upon termination of this Agreement shall be reduced to zero (0) by cash-out pursuant to this Article VII within thirty (30) Days following such termination.